SuryaUT/learningCV/README.md

 ---

+## 🧠 Technologies Used

+- **Python 3.12** — primary programming language used for all scripts
+- **OpenCV (cv2)** — image processing, webcam capture, video writing, drawing, transformations
+- **MediaPipe** — real-time hand tracking, face detection, and face mesh models
+- **NumPy** — array operations used internally by OpenCV and during image manipulation
+- **Virtual Environments (venv)** — isolated Python environment for package management

+---

 ## 🙌 Credits

 A large portion of the conceptual learning roadmap for this repository was inspired by
 **Sam Westby's OpenCV Python Tutorial Series**:
 🔗 https://github.com/samwestby/OpenCV-Python-Tutorial

-Special thanks to **Sam Westby** (GitHub: [samwestby](https://github.com/samwestby))
-for the structured guidance and foundational material that informed the overall progression
+Special thanks to **Sam Westby** (GitHub: [samwestby](https://github.com/samwestby)) for the structured guidance and foundational
-of this computer vision learning project.
+material that informed the overall progression of this computer vision learning project.